 Golden Gate University's urban San Francisco setting offers a number of advantages to students of the School of Law.
 Located in the heart of one of the world's most dynamic and cosmopolitan cities, the School has attracted to its faculty outstanding legal scholars and practitioners whose expertise covers every major area of the law.

 Opportunities for real-world legal experience abound in the immediate metropolitan center.
 The faculty and administration encourage law students to avail themselves of such opportunities to the fullest extent possible, and so to strengthen and enrich the learning experience.
 Golden Gate law students are thus uniquely well positioned to develop the broad-based legal background that is the mark of the effective practitioner.

 The student seeking a more selective focus on one or more specialized areas of the law also benefits from the School's urban location.
 Faculty members are actively involved in many of the legal issues affecting business, government and private citizens in the San Francisco Bay Area.
 Ample opportunity exists for field experiences and other extracurricular activities related to some of these specific areas of legal specialization.
-By taking advantage of these selfdirected activities in combination with formal classroom work. students can become acquainted with such areas of the law as land use, housing and urban affairs; tax, corporate law, and The School of Law began in 1901 as an exclusively evening program for working people - the first such program west of the Rockies to be accredited by the ABA.
-A full-time day program was inaugurated in 1966. business planning; public interest and community service law; and immigration and refugee policy and practice.
+By taking advantage of these selfdirected activities in combination with formal classroom work. students can become acquainted with such areas of the law as land use, housing and urban affairs; tax, corporate law, and business planning; public interest and community service law; and immigration and refugee policy and practice.
 Faculty members are also available to work with individual students who wish to develop course clusters in other special areas of the law.
-Rounding out the law school curriculum are programs designed to develop proficiency in a broad range of lawyering skills.
-Analytical ability and clarity of expression are stressed in writing, research, and appellate advocacy courses.
-Clinics, internships and judicial externships are available to provide practical experience.
-Special concentrations are offered for students planning to devote their legal careers to litigation or public interest law.